CheesyB/ai-animation/README.md

   particleColor="white"
 />
 ```
-Node that `width` and `height` are mandatory for the component to work.
+Note that `width` and `height` are mandatory for the component to work.
 Play with the rest.

 ![with white background](/img/ai1.jpg)